sasimapatterson/team-profile-generator/README.md

 ## Testing
 It is important to make sure the app will run effectively.
-Jest is used to perform testing for this team generator app.
-Developer will write the test based on functionality of the app, run the test until all the tests are passed.
+Jest is used to perform testing for this team generator app and Inquirer to collect the input from user.
+Developer will write the test based on functionality of the app, run the test until all the tests have passed.

 To run the test use the following command.